CostiaB/Task-Mate-Kenyan-Sign-Language-Classification-Challenge/README.md

 # Task-Mate-Kenyan-Sign-Language-Classification-Challenge
-Stacking model for sign language images
+Blending model for sign language images.
+Data obtained from three NNs is used.